typebytes/angular-checklist/content/rxjs/use-switchMap-only-when-you-need-cancellation.md

 ---
-title: use appropriate operators
+title: use switchMap only when you need cancellation
 ---

 # Problem

-When using the wrong flattening operators from RxJS in certain scenarios it is possible to introduce unwanted behavior and race conditions.
+In certain scenarios, using the wrong flattening operators from RxJS can result in unwanted behavior and race conditions.

 # Solution